1yc4n0rn0t/magnify/README.md

 ```

-Maginfy is python script for pentesters that want ot make a little noise.
+Magnify is python script for pentesters that want ot make a little noise.
 Great for practice and CTFs, magnify will help you get a closer look at services, domain info and othert interesting aspects of your target.

 You may need to install figlet and fonts seperatley. although it is in the script , we are still debugging some features.